Frequently Asked Questions

 A property with an A rating is showing high seller motivation, which could give you room to negotiate or move quickly.
 An E might suggest the seller isn't in a rush or isn't flexible.

-Rent Risk (A-E)
+Rent Confidence (A-E)

 An A means we're highly confident in the numbers.
 An E indicates limited or inconsistent data—proceed with caution.